altocodenl/tagaway/readme.md

 ### Todo v1 now

 - Sign Up
    - Enter email address in username holder.
 Red snackbar of "Your username cannot be an email" on clicking "create account".
    - If user selects a username that is already in use.
 Red snackbar of "That username is already in use".
    - Test email placeholder with non email formats. ie " test.test.com" and "test".
 In these cases, Red snackbar of "Please enter a valid email" on clicking "create account".
    - When entering a username of 2 or less characters.
 Red snackbar of "Please enter a username with 3 or more characters" on clicking "create account".
    - When entering a password of 5 characters or less.
 Red snackbar of "Please enter a password with six or more characters" on clicking "create account".
    - When mismatching passwords are entered.
 Red snackbar of "Repeated password does not match." on clicking "create account".
    - When account is created.
 Green snackbar "Your account has been created."
    **For more reference, we can check line 387 of OML's client.js**

-- Upload
-   - Line 341 .mp4 must be added.
-Also, **let's discuss .MOV and .3gp videos. iPhone native videos are .mov, while Samsumng are .3gp.
-A lot of video content is in these formats**

 - Pics
    - Untagged tagging: add "commit tags" button and warning if you leave selection or page.